The metal hand sign is from an Italian gesture to ward off the evil eye.

 Probably the most well known baseball song performed on the organ is Take Me Out to the Ball Game.
 Most teams feature the song (usually just the chorus) during the 7th inning stretch.
 The song was written in 1908 by Tin Pan Alley songwriters Jack Norworth & Albert Von Tilzer, neither of whom had ever been to a baseball game.
 The chorus speaks of the love of the game, but it’s the two verses that bookend the chorus that are groundbreaking.

 The song is about a woman named Katie Casey whose young man asks if she wants to see a show, but as a sports fan she would rather go to a baseball game.
 She’s “baseball mad,” knows the players names, she argues with the umpire from the stands, she leads a chant to raise the home team’s spirits, etc – she does all of this as a woman in 1908.
 The character of Katie Casey was based on outspoken suffragist Trixie Friganza, a vaudeville star who also in a relationship with Norworth at the time.
-The early 20th century suffragist spirit of confidence & equality typically associated with politics, is brought into the arena of sports, which was was also traditionally just for men.
+With Take Me Out to the Ball Game the early 20th century suffragist spirit of confidence & equality that was associated with politics is brought into the arena of sports (which was was also traditionally just for men).
 So while most people know the song’s chorus as an ode to baseball, the full song’s feminist message makes it more important than just a sports song.

 It’s been called the most famous chord in rock ’n roll.
 It’s the jangly opening chord that starts the Beatles 1964 hit song A Hard Day’s Night which also starts the album & the movie of the same name.
 This one sound is actually multiple instruments playing different notes simultaneously.
 For years it has been the subject of debate trying to solve exactly what instruments and chords are being played.